mroads/react-native-view-port/README.md

 # React Native Responsive View Port

 **react-native-view-port** is a light weight library that provides a functionality to make your React Native UI responsive.
-This is an independent package dosn't use any additional packages or libraries.
+This is an independent package and doesn't use any additional packages or libraries.

-It provides a solution to convert your existing React-native project to make it responsive.
-It supports apps that are built only for single orientation.
+It provides a solution to convert your existing React-native project to make it responsive and supports apps that are built only for single orientation.

 To save time in making or converting react-native project responsive try this.